danielmunro/crpgengine/README.md

 `-l` -- specify the log level, one of [debug, info, warn, error].
 Default is `info`.

-`-s` -- override the game config and start at specified scene.
+`-s` -- override the game config and start at specified scene index.